 The following criteria help doctors describe PPB:

-Type I: Type I PPB generally occurs in children younger than one year and is made up of mostly cysts, with almost no nodules (small, solid tumors).
+Type I: Type I PPB generally occurs in children younger than one year and is made up of mostly cysts, with almost no small, solid tumors that are called nodules.
 A thin layer of the wall of the cyst may appear cancerous.
 Type I PPB usually has the best prognosis of the different types.

 Type Ir: Type Ir is made up of cysts that do not contain cancerous cells.

 Type II: Type II PPB contains both cysts and cancerous nodules, and occurs most commonly in children around three years old.

 Type III: Type III PPB is a solid cancerous tumor, and occurs most often in children around four years old.

 For Types II and III, a bone scan and MRI (see Diagnosis) may be necessary to detect the stage.